VinePPO: Refining Credit Assignment in RL Training of LLMs

 \subsection{Reproducibility}

 In this study, all experiments were conducted using open-source libraries, publicly available datasets, and open-weight LLMs.
 To ensure full reproducibility, we will release both Singularity and Docker containers, equipped with all dependencies and libraries, enabling our experiments to be run on any machine equipped with NVIDIA GPUs, now or in the future.
-Additionally, we will make our codebase publicly available on GitHub at \href{https://github.com/McGill-NLP/VinePPO}{\texttt{https://github.com/McGill-NLP/VinePPO}}.
+Additionally, we will make our codebase publicly available on GitHub at \url{https://github.com/McGill-NLP/VinePPO}